skyscrapers/documentation/kubernetes/monitoring.md

 ##### Native

 Prometheus has a [native client library](https://github.com/Jimdo/prometheus_client_php) for PHP.
 This is easy to implement inside your application, but by default doesn't expose standard metrics.
-This is ideal if the client want to expose their own metrics (can also be business metrics).
+This is ideal if you want to expose your own metrics (can also be business metrics).

 ##### PHP-FPM